 Once upon a time, you handled projects solo like a knight on your own lonely quest.
-If you needed to buy supplies or fill out paperwork or find new leads, you did it yourself.
+If you needed to buy supplies or fill out paperwork or find new home improvement contractor leads, you did it yourself.
 But suddenly, all that has changed.
 You’re starting to feel a lot less like a newbie contractor and more like the commander of an army—a team that’s growing all the time.

 Sound familiar?
 Not only is that the general outline of many of our favorite Game of Thrones plotlines, it’s also the journey most contractors take as they progress from a self-run operation to a larger business with subcontractors and employees.
 But change is hard, and just like Daenerys, Jon Snow and Tyrion have all struggled to lead their separate groups through various trials, you’ll have to shift your focus from a doer to a manager.
 Here’s how you can learn from the blunders of the Westeros heroes to correct your own contractor mistakes—before your whole kingdom goes up in flames.